prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/cpu.md

 	<span>Jacob Tuwiner</span>
 </div>

+* TOC
+{: toc}

 Want a CPU that’ll push your FPS to the limit?

 Maybe something that’ll get you them sweet sweet CPU render times?

-Or maybe you're on the hunt for a good CPU to pair with your 1080 Ti without breaking the bank.
+Or maybe you're on the hunt for a good CPU to pair with your [1080 Ti](/graphics-cards/gtx-1080-ti/) without breaking the bank.

 It's important to choose a CPU that isn't going to bottleneck your graphics card.
 Since the 1080 Ti is a top-of-the-line graphics card, you need an awesome CPU to go with it.

 If you're on the hunt for the best CPU for the 1080 Ti, the [Intel i9-9900KF](https://amzn.to/2r1tFQu){: target="_blank"} is our top pick.